higlass/higlass/track_types.rst

 track-type: ``basic-multiple-line-chart``
 datatype: ``multivec``

 Multiple line charts display multivec data.
-They show the ratio of different states at every location using multiple line graphs.
-The line graphs do not intersect, and each line shows how much of a different state is present at a particular location.
+They show multiple values at every location using a number of line graphs.
+The line graphs do not intersect, and each line shows how much of a different value is present at a particular location.

 Multiple Bar Charts
 ===================